PixelRidge-Softworks/.github/profile/README.md

 We are a company specializing in Software Development and Integration!
 We develop bespoke, open source, and commercial software!

-## NOTICE: Due to real life things, and this being a one-man operation, our websites and Discord have been discontinued until future notice!
-If you have questions or need support, please reach out to us via Github issues or Discussions on the project you need help with!
+## NOTICE: PixelRidge Softworks is a very small operation.
+Due to that, updates, commits, and support are highly limited.
+If you need to get in touch with us, please reach out via Github Issues, Github Discussions, or [email](mailto:support@pixelridgesoftworks.com)

 # Discover PixelRidge